github-is-garbage/port-ui/docs/elements/slider.md

 <summary>Hooks</summary>

 `void Element:OnValueChanged(number OldValue, number NewValue)` \
-Calls when the check state of the Slider changes.
+Calls when the value of the Slider changes.

 </details>